YouHaveTrouble/minecraft-optimization/README.md

     ambient: 1
 ```

 The math of limiting mobs is `[playercount] * [limit]`, where "playercount" is current amount of players on the server.
 Logically, the smaller the numbers are, the less mobs you're gonna see. `per-player-mob-spawn` applies an additional limit to this, ensuring mobs are equally distributed between players.
 Reducing this is a double-edged sword; yes, your server has less work to do, but in some gamemodes natural-spawning mobs are a big part of a gameplay.
 You can go as low as 20 or less if you adjust `mob-spawn-range` properly.
 Setting `mob-spawn-range` lower will make it feel as if there are more mobs around each player.
-If you are using tuinity, you can set mob limits per world in [`tuinity.yml`].
+If you are using Paper, you can set mob limits per world in [`paper.yml`].

 #### ticks-per